Bayesian model selection in additive partial linear models via locally adaptive splines: Prior specification

-Proposition~\ref{thm:pr2} states that the prior distribution in~(\ref{eqn:bb}) implies that all of the variables are equally likely to be excluded or included in the model and when they are included, the potentially non-linear variables are equally likely to have a linear or non-linear effect.
+Proposition~\ref{thm:pr2} states that the prior distribution in~(\ref{eqn:bb}) implies that all of the variables are equally likely to be excluded or included in the model, and when they are included, the potentially nonlinear variables are equally likely to have a linear or nonlinear effect.
 Proofs for Propositions~\ref{thm:pr1} and~\ref{thm:pr2} are provided in Appendices~\ref{app:2} and~\ref{app:3}, respectively.